NickFranceschina/lunch/modernization-plan.md

 ## Current Status
 - Server is running on port 3001 with database seeded
+- WebSocket server is fully implemented for real-time updates
 - Basic UI components have been implemented:
+  - Windows 98-style container with titlebar
   - Main window with black background and white text
+  - Status bar at bottom for messages (replacing alert dialogs)
   - LED indicator for confirmation status
   - Restaurant display with Comic Sans MS font
   - Voting controls
   - Login dialog
 - Restaurant management interface is complete
-- User management interface is complete
+- User management interface is complete with real-time user presence indicators
-- Group management interface is complete
+- Group management interface is complete with user management functionality
 - Admin interface access is properly restricted to admin users
-- Authentication flow works correctly (login/logout)
+- Authentication flow works correctly (login/logout) with proper token handling
 - API endpoints for users, groups, and restaurants are implemented
-- Voting system is functional
+- Voting system is functional with real-time updates
+- Random restaurant selection broadcasts to all group members in real-time

 ## Next Steps
-1. Implement WebSocket for real-time updates
+1. ✅ Implement WebSocket for real-time updates (COMPLETED)
 2. Add chat functionality:
    - Create chat backend endpoints
    - Develop user chat and group chat components